Kapitanzxc/CMSC-23-Project/README.md

 4. **Manage Friends:** View your friends on the friends page.
 Edit, change profile pictures, or delete a friend using the three dots menu.
 > [!NOTE]
 > You can't edit the information of a verified friend except for their picture.
-Also, you can't change your friends' names..
+Also, you can't change your friends' names.

 ![View Friends' Slambook](./assets/readme/4.jpg)